lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 ## Prerequisites

 * Knowledge of Linux and basic skills in installing tools
-* Knowledge in Shell scripting is assumed for this workshop
+* Knowledge of Shell scripting
-* Basic understanding of genetics such as why calling SNPs is important
+* Basic understanding of genetics and DNA sequencing

 <a name="data"></a>
 ## Dataset